-Visiting the Square Trees of El Valle de Anton
+Square Trees of El Valle de Anton

 Rumors tell of a whole forest full of square trees in El Valle de Anton, but there are only a handful left today.
 Apparently, the trees no longer adhere to their rigid square form once they mature.

 If I had to take an educated guess, I would bet a farmer originally created boxed trees in hope of reducing wastage when producing mill grade lumber.

-How to See the Square Trees of El Valle for Free
+How to See the El Valle de Anton Square Trees for Free

 Luckily, there is a road that runs immediately behind the square tree reserve, and provides easy access to sneak in and out without anyone knowing.